andreiprb/pca_fft_face_detection_sandbox/README.md

 HOG:
 - skimage HOG is painfully slow, ~4 minutes for load_dataset to execute, but provides decent results
-- opencv HOG is significantly faster, ~3 seconds for load_dataset to execute, but doesn't work well
+- opencv HOG is significantly faster, ~3 seconds for load_dataset to execute, but doesn't work well (see visualization in sandbox.ipynb)
-- explore using opencv HOG with different data preprocessing and parameter configurations to get closer to skimage current implementation (from sandbox.ipynb) if needed, implement our own HOG function to get more control
+- explore using opencv HOG with different data preprocessing and parameter configurations to get closer to skimage current implementation (from sandbox.ipynb)
+- optionally, implement our own HOG function to get more control
 - explore combining HOG with edge detection, see whether PCA works better there

 PCA and feature selection: